Masterminds/log-go/README.md

 will miss some logs.
 If you take a look at applications like Kubernetes, Nomad, and many others you'll discover they import many different logging implementations.

-Using interfaces provides a may to move away from multiple implementation, simplify codebases, reduce binary size, and reduce threat surface area.
+Using interfaces provides a way to move away from multiple implementation, simplify codebases, reduce binary size, and reduce threat surface area.

 ## What This Package Provides